ucsf-web-services/ucsf_8_pa/docroot/themes/custom/ucsf_mag/scss/README.md

 # SCSS local development
 [Read the Main Docs](../README.md)
+Keep in mind that this is a sub theme of `docroot/themes/custom/ucsf`, so most of the variables and mixins are located in the parent theme.
+Some styles are also located in parent theme.
+Only overwrites and custom components unique to magazine theme are located here.

 ## Compile for development
 Inside `docroot/themes/custom/ucsf_mag` run following command to do an initial build of the site and start watching for changes while doing